boots-edu/textbook/source/text/13-Recursion/trees.md

 function treeSearch(tree: TreeNode, target: number){
 ```

 and we want to find the number 100 in the tree.
-We woudl start by comapring it to 44.
+We would start by comparing it to 44.
 Since 100 > 44 we know the answer must be in the right subtree if this is a **_binary search tree_**.

 |         ![](../../assets/images/tree_2.jpg)          |
 | :--------------------------------------------------: |